 Exchanging ideas between my co-workers and I in a relaxed environment has been proven to be critical for these individuals to develop the needed expertise and to broaden their knowledge in the field.

 Since 2002 the research at my Lab “MCRLab” is directed towards the dissemination of information through the internet in an efficient and secure manner.
 Our goal is to increase the usability and affiance of current web technologies and to develop new technologies that enhance human-machine interactions.
-We are working towards our vision of Internet of Multimedia Things in a the Smart Cities paradigm.
+We are working towards our vision of Digital Twin in the Smart Cities paradigm.

 The MCRLab receives funding from various government and industry sources.